Shintaido: Budō for the modern age

 Hiroyuki Aoki's spiritual and artistic aspirations were not satisfied by karate as it existed in the 1960s.
-Striving for beauty and peace, he was searching for ‘both soft and expansive movement, spreading out to the ends of the earth – and power which could be used comfortably without turning against nature or the body.’
+Striving to be called beautiful and have peace, he was searching for ‘both soft and expansive movement, spreading out to the ends of the earth – and power which could be used comfortably without turning against nature or the body.’

 While studying karate under Shigeru Egami, he created his own research group which, as well as including karate practitioners, included others who had abandoned it as being too severe and unsparing, and also people with physical limitations.
 Then in 1964 he reached his goal of discovering a way of moving the body in a more natural, beautiful and effective manner.
 Yet he believed it might have taken a beginner 20 years of study to achieve this kind of movement.
 If it were to spearhead the new culture that he aspired for, Aoki realised that he needed system that could be learned relatively easily.
 He wanted to create an entire martial art that would convince the public at large – but one capable of revitalising both the body and the spirit, giving energy, refreshment and the hope of living a more colourful life, of restoring the soul day by day.

 Aoki has said that he wanted to bring martial arts to the same level of attainment as the works of great Western artists such as Beethoven, Van Gogh or Dostoyevsky, or the American writers he admired, notably Henry Miller, Jackson Pollock or Walt Whitman.